companieshouse/ci-trivy-resource/README.md

 ### Note

->This resource makes use of [Skopeo](https://github.com/containers/skopeo) to download docker images from registry _dockerlessly_.
-This is installed from alpine repo.
-Skopeo is used to have a weightless resource and to operate _rootlessly_.

 Please follow [official Trivy documentation](https://aquasecurity.github.io/trivy/v0.19.2/getting-started/quickstart) to know more about os vulnerability scanning of docker images

-This Docker file and other files are copied from [this official Github Repo](https://github.com/Comcast/trivy-resource/).
+This Docker file and other files are sourced from [this official Github Repo](https://github.com/Comcast/trivy-resource/).

 ## Source Configuration